cosmob3/reusable-vue-componts-ach_7/README.md

 - Used Props and slots to add the title and text for the cards so that they can be changed from the `index.vue` page

+## TODO

-- Finished tags
+- X Finished tags

-- Still need to add an array of tags?
-- image
+- X image
-- v-if
+- X v-if

+- Ended up putting the tags right in the `index.vue` page

+- Was messing around and I was able to maka my buttons work to show more content.
+Used `v-if` and `v-else-if`.
+Click them!
+They should work!

+- Could not figure out how to make the last card the same size as the rest

+- Finally added images